parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 			ii.
 Compiletime Polymorphism (Method overloading)
 				a. is decided at the time of compilation
 				b. name mangling is concept on which it is working
-				c. for overloading number of parameters, sequence of parameters,
+				c. for overloading number of parameters, sequence of parameters, and data types of parameters can be changed and method overloading works
 	2. Concurrency
 	3. Persistence